 You plan, God laughs:

-But this is definitely a problem.
-This is definitely something that people need to talk about.
+So, this is definitely a problem.
+This is definitely something that people need to talk about and figure out.
 As our generation is finding themselves in start-ups and small businesses rather than corporate America, we are really going to struggle to raise our kids and our careers.
 Both are very much equally important labors of love.
-We shouldn’t have to choose at which one to excel.
+We shouldn't have to choose at which one to excel.